 Supporting Education Through Solar

 Spend even a little time in Middlesex County with school administrators, educators, students, and staff and something becomes clear right away: this is a place completely and thoroughly dedicated to providing the best education possible for the community’s young people.
-But like school systems throughout the United States, Middlesex County Public Schools have increasingly asked to do more with less.
+But like school systems throughout the United States, Middlesex County Public Schools have increasingly been asked to do more with less.

 So when leaders began looking for ways to save money while finding paths to increased educational opportunity, they quickly realized that solar could help them cut down their energy bills while providing hands-on learning opportunities for students of all ages.
 What they needed was the right partner – a partner who understood the proud heritage of a Virginia maritime community which had long dedicated itself to protecting important natural resources, and which was fully committed to ensuring that young families would want to continue to call the county home.